AEFeinstein/Super-2024-Swadge-FW/docs/tutorial.md

 #define PLAYER_GROUND_OFFSET (GROUND_HEIGHT - 56)
 #define PLAYER_X             32
 ```
 This will allow us to use the tags we've written to replace the magic numbers.
-Go back through the file and replace the numbers with teh Macros.
+Go back through the file and replace the numbers with the Macros.

 Note that you shouldn't be replacing every value.
 0, for instance, isn't the same value in all instances.
 Sometimes it's the initial x or y coordinate, sometimes it's the length of the dashed line.
 If we had two numbers that were both 32, but only one of them relates to the player, we don't want to adjust the player and this other number when we're not expecting to.